ShamiTheWebdeveloper/laravel-nytimes-api/README.md

 // use json() to get response in json
 ```

-Get full response from GuzzleHttp
+Get a full response from GuzzleHttp
 ```php
 $articlesFullResponse=NYTimes::searchArticle('Sports', '2024-04-01', now())->fullResponse();
 dd($articlesFullResponse);